meilisearch/strapi-plugin-meilisearch/README.md

 #### Custom Index Name

-By default, this plugin will create a search index with the same name as the model.
-This behavior can be changed by setting the `indexName` property in your the model file of the related collection.
+By default, when indexing a collection in MeiliSearch the index in MeiliSearch has the same name as the collection.
+This behavior can be changed by setting the `indexName` property in the model file of the related collection.

 **Example:**

 In the following example, the model `restaurant` index in MeiliSearch is called `my_restaurant` instead of the default `restaurant`.

 ```js
 // api/restaurant/models/restaurant.js